 - observability — can others see you using the product.
 Products used in private spread much slower than those used in public because others see them using the product.

 - Building adoption and diffusion into marketing plans.
-Not only do innovators need to build adoption and diffusion into their personas, they need to adjust their marketing plans based on an understanding of the adoption and diffusion processes.
+Not only do innovators need to build adoption and diffusion into their personas, but they also need to adjust their marketing plans based on an understanding of the adoption and diffusion processes.
 Here are some specific considerations:

 - Product characteristics that speed adoption (see above) should be baked into your innovation.
 Many innovators inherently do this, putting emphasis on user experience and offering free trials of their products because they follow best practices for lean startups.
-But, in a world full of “me, too” products, I don’t see sufficient consideration of the relative advantage of an innovation over existing products.
+But, in a world full of “me, too” products, I don’t see sufficient consideration of the relative advantage of a specific innovation over existing products.
 For instance, dining apps.
 Face it, if I’ve already got a similar app on my phone, I’m not gonna download yours unless you offer more value than the one that’s already there.
 And, protect your advantage or someone else will create a better one before you know it.

 - Match your communication to the stage of your adoption/ diffusion cycle.
-In the early days, you’re communication must focus on innovators/ early adopters.
+In the early days, your communication must focus on innovators/ early adopters.
 Check out the characteristics above and focus on these characteristics in your communication.
-In the early stages, your innovation needs to build understanding of your product among these folks so, instead of promoting your brand, you’ll need to focus on explaining what your product does — using an education focus rather than a brand focus.
+In the early stages, your innovation needs to build an understanding of your product among these folks so, instead of promoting your brand, you’ll need to focus on explaining what your product does — using an education focus rather than a brand focus.
 Remember, consumers buy solutions, not products, so be clear about what problem you solve.
 Doing demos, guest posts, and courting press with non-promotional education pieces works best at this stage.
 For a startup with limited resources, focusing on a small market might pay higher dividends than trying to reach the entire market.
-For instance, with hexsee (as with Facebook, Twitter, and several other successful startups) we’re focusing on the geographic area surrounding our offices — DC metro area.
+For instance, with our new product (as with Facebook, Twitter, and several other successful startups) we’re focusing on the geographic area surrounding our offices — DC metro area.
 This allows us to reach potential users multiple times, which is what it takes to convert folks early in the adoption cycle (or anytime for that matter.
 On average, someone needs to see your ad 3-5 times before it makes an impact).

 - Consider the process consumers go through in adoption (see below).
 Match your communication style to where consumers are in this process.
 As diffusion progresses, recognize that you’ll have different groups of consumers (early majority, late majority, laggards) moving through the process at their unique pace so you’ll likely need different types of communication aimed at folks in each stage of the process.